bmoers/sn-cicd/README.md

 - [Release Notes](#release-notes-(3.0.0---3.1.0))
 - [Dependencies](#project-dependencies)

+GULP
+gulp test --on-host dev65672.service-now.com

 ## Whats New
 #### Developers (End Users)
+- Deploy update set from git repo
+    - extract the code from the XML saved to git instead from the source environment
+- Run CICD on scoped apps
+    - automatically create an update set containing the complete scoped app and send it to the pipeline
-- All changes are exported now to GIT
+- All changes are now exported to GIT
     - Fields containing JavaScript are still created as .js files
     - All other files / fields are exported as JSON
     - No 'empty pull request' anymore